 Faced with increased client expectations and strained bandwidth, today’s accounting firms are in critical need of greater automation and streamlined workflows.
 Fortunately, with the right technologies in place, such as API third-party integrations, firms can achieve the efficiencies they need to remain competitive.

-It is likely that you’ve heard of API (Application Programming Interface).
+It is likely that you’ve heard of APIs (Application Programming Interface).
 An API is a connector that allows two otherwise disconnected and unrelated systems to communicate with each other and break down data silos.
 In other words, an API is like a handshake between two different and separate applications.

 So, what exactly is a third-party API integration and why is it important?
 Let’s take a closer look to answer these questions, and more.